 Order the system and save!
 We recommend the TBM Power System 2 for gas airplanes with electronic ignitions up to 40cc in size.
 This system contains one LiIon battery pack with a smart switch/regulator and ignition battery.

-TBM's new Ultra Power 2 Cell 2800 Li-Ion battery comes with both a Jr and Deans plug.
-New for 2011 is a balance plug for the new Hitec X4 charger.
+TBM's new Ultra Power 2 Cell 3400 Li-Ion battery comes with both a Jr and Deans plug along with a XH balance plug.

 - WRC Wike R/C Products IBEF Ignition Battery Eliminating Filter - (WRCIBEFV2)